Chicago’s Historic Bridgeport and Back of the Yards Neighborhoods

 Zhou B Art Center

-Bridgeport Art Center: At 35th and Racine, this is a building that has many artist’s studios and galleries.
-The 3rd Friday features painters, sculptors, photographers, designers, and more.
-During October and Chicago Artist’s Month, there are open studios as well.
+Bridgeport Art Center: At 35th and Racine, this is a building that has many artists’ studios and galleries.
+Its Open Sudios – 3rd Friday event, features painters, sculptors, photographers, designers, and more.
+You can also take classes throughout the year.
 It is located in a former building of the Spiegel Company famous for its Spiegel Catalog.
 1200 W. 35th.

 Bridgeport Art Center